imedkrisna/krisna/content/en/home/accomplishments.md

   certificate_url = ""
   date_start = "2013-08-01"
   date_end = "2014-06-01"
-  description = "A Scholarship from VU for my master degree's tuition fee."
+  description = "A Scholarship from VU for my master degree's tuition fee.
+I receive this privilege along with other International masters students from different part of the world!"

 [[item]]
   organization = "Department of Foreign Affairs and Trade, Australian Government"